caojen/AutoBC/README.md

 ## Environment Setup

 ### Use Docker
-If you have install docker, use `Dockerfile` directory is recommanded.
+If you have install docker, use `Dockerfile` directly is recommanded.
 Try to build the image:
 ```bash
 docker build . -t autobc:latest
 ```